-[The EU Directive 95/21/EC3, which makes the Paris MoU mandatory for the EU States, sets out an inspection level of 25% of ships calling at European ports.
-It also foresees a specific targeting system, including the possibility to ban some ships from the EU ports.
-The Mediterranean MoU sets out an inspection level of 15% inspections, but this target is not yet achieved and, moreover, a different detention policy is followed.]
+The EU Directive 2009/16/EC sets out an inspection commitment for EU Member States which is based on a Ship Risk Profile.
+Ships may also be prioritized for inspection following complaints received from any person or entity with a legitimate interest.
+Furthermore, it includes the possibility to ban ships from the EU ports.
+The Mediterranean MoU sets out an inspection level of 15% inspections, but this target is not yet achieved and, moreover, a different detention policy is followed.

-Almost [ten] years on, the enlargement of the EU, whereby three members of the Mediterranean MoU fall under the rules of the EU Directive, deserve full attention.
+The enlargement of the EU, whereby three members of the Mediterranean MoU fall under the rules of the EU Directive, deserves full attention.
 During that time, REMPEC has played, and should continue playing, an enabling role in improving the effectiveness of the Mediterranean MoU and enhancing the co-operation between the Mediterranean MoU and the Paris MoU.

-In order to achieve the specific objective of strengthening the Memorandum of Understanding on port State control in the Mediterranean region,
+In order to achieve the Specific Objective of strengthening the Memorandum of Understanding on port State control in the Mediterranean region,

-- a) to maintain their mandate to REMPEC whereby the Centre should, if and when possible, offer its assistance to the Mediterranean MoU on port State control in order to improve its effectiveness and, if so requested, to facilitate co-operation between the Paris MoU and the Mediterranean MoU; - to make available the necessary resources and means to enable the Mediterranean MoU to function efficiently;
+- a) to maintain their mandate to REMPEC whereby the Centre should, if and when possible, offer its assistance to the Mediterranean MoU on port State control in order to improve its effectiveness and, if so requested, to facilitate co-operation between the Paris MoU and the Mediterranean MoU; - b) to make available, with high priority, the necessary resources and means to enable the Mediterranean MoU to function efficiently;

-c) to continue seeking participation in the meetings of the MoU Committee;

-- d) to associate itself with port State control training activities addressing environmental matters, including those related to Anti Fouling Systems, Ballast Water Management and biofouling, where appropriate, in collaboration with recognized training institutions within the region; and - to work in association with the MoUs on port State control, in particular with the Paris MoU, on the organization and follow-up analysis of concentrated inspection campaigns on MARPOL-related deficiencies.
+- c) to continue seeking participation in the meetings of the MoU Committee; - d) to associate itself with port State control training activities addressing environmental matters, including those related to Anti Fouling Systems, Ballast Water Management and biofouling, where appropriate, in collaboration with recognized training institutions within the region; and - e) to work in association with the MoUs on port State control, in particular with the Paris MoU, on the organization and follow-up analysis of concentrated inspection campaigns on MARPOLrelated deficiencies.